How to protect America’s public health system from leaders like Trump

 As the world grapples with the devastation of the coronavirus, one thing is clear: The United States simply wasn’t prepared.
 Despite repeated warnings from infectious disease experts over the years, we lacked essential beds, equipment, and medication; public health advice was confusing, and our leadership offered no clear direction while sidelining credible health professionals and institutions.
-Infectious disease experts agree that it’s only a matter of time before the next pandemic hits, and that could be even more deadly.
+Infectious disease experts agree that it’s only a matter of time before the next pandemic hits, and that could be even deadlier.
 So how do we fix what COVID has shown was broken?
 In this Mother Jones series, we’re asking experts from a wide range of disciplines one question: What are the most important steps we can take to make sure we’re better prepared next time around?

 Ashish Jha is the director of the Harvard Global Health Institute.
 Even before the coronavirus pandemic, he was preoccupied with our ailing health care system, writing extensively on quality improvement, cost efficiency, and the impact of policies on patient outcomes.
 Since the start of the pandemic, Jha has emerged as a policy leader in all aspects of the delivery of care at the hospital, local, and national level.
 He was one of the first public health experts to call for a national quarantine.
 Jha thinks a lot about the problem of infectious disease; in fact he teaches a course called Lessons From Ebola: Preventing the Next Pandemic.
 I caught up with him while he was sheltering in his home in Massachusetts.

-On Trump-proofing our infectious disease infrastructure: About a year-and-a-half ago, there was a report by the global pandemic monitoring board, which assessed every country’s preparedness.
+On Trump-proofing our infectious disease infrastructure: About a year and a half ago, there was a report by the global pandemic monitoring board, which assessed every country’s preparedness.
 If I remember, America was in the top three.
 So it’s kind of interesting to think that we were identified as one of the most prepared in the world.
 And I will argue that among high income countries, certainly, our response may be the very worst in the world.
 That contrast is interesting—it’s making me think, why did things go so badly?
 When we say we were one of the most prepared, it doesn’t actually mean that there aren’t lots of things we should be doing better.
 But part of the failure here really was political.
 No matter what level of data infrastructure, lab capacity, and testing and tracing infrastructure you put in, if there is a top-down failure from the federal government, it’s very hard for a country to recover.
 Political incompetence can undermine always.

 I think it raises a question: Could you build an infrastructure that could be Trump-proof?
 You could have a future leader who is just as incompetent, so could you build a system that would survive poor political leadership?
 I just think of it like, wow, the whole system, which was among the best in the world, kind of completely collapsed.
 And that to me is very scary.